vanheeringen-lab/gimmemotifs/docs/reference.rst

     $ gimme logo -p CTCF.pfm

-This will create logos for ``GM.5.0.Ets.0026`` from the default database.
+This will create a logo for ``GM.5.0.Ets.0026`` from the default database.

 ::